 Wednesdays, 3:05-4pm - Hop-Off-The-Bus: Children's Program

 A story will be read aloud each week, small activities connected with the story will be included throughout, and an after-school snack will be provided.
 School age children grades 1+ are welcome (written permission required; please stop by the Library to pick up a form).
 Younger children are welcome but must be accompanied by an adult.
 The Randolph bus usually arrives at the Library between 3:15-3:25pm.
 The program will end at 4:30pm and children must be picked up or met at the Library at that time.

 All events are free to the public.
-Donations to help defray costs are encouraged.
-Read the Randolph Weekly to confirm dates and to find dates and times for movie nights and children’s programs.
+Donations to help defray costs are appreciated.